Kathleen Sebelius

-Kathleen Sebelius (/sᵻˈbiːliəs/; née Gilligan, born May 15, 1948) is an American businesswoman and politician who served as the 21st United States secretary of Health and Human Services from 2009 until 2014.
+Kathleen Sebelius (/sᵻˈbiːliəs/; née Gilligan, born May 15, 1948) is an American politician who served as the 21st United States secretary of health and human services from 2009 until 2014.
 As Secretary of Health and Human Services, Sebelius was instrumental in overseeing the implementation of the Affordable Care Act.
 Before becoming secretary, she served as the 44th governor of Kansas from 2003 to 2009, the second woman to hold that office.
 She is a member of the Democratic Party.
 Sebelius was the Democratic respondent to the 2008 State of the Union address and is chair-emerita of the Democratic Governors Association (she was its first female chair).
 She is CEO of Sebelius Resources LLC.

 Early life and education

 Sebelius was born and raised in Cincinnati, Ohio, the daughter of Mary Kathryn (née Dixon) and John J. Gilligan.
 Sebelius was the second oldest of four children in her family.
 Her family ran funeral homes and her father was a city councilor in Cincinnati.
 Jack Gilligan ran for Congress near the end of Sebelius's time in high school and served one term in Congress.
 Her father was elected governor of Ohio when Sebelius was 21 years old.
 Sebelius worked in her father's campaign traveling around the state.
 Her family was Catholic and has Irish ancestry.

-She attended the Summit Country Day School in Cincinnati and graduated from Trinity Washington University in Washington, D.C. with a Bachelor of Arts in political science.
+She attended the Summit Country Day School in Cincinnati and graduated from Trinity Washington University in Washington, D.C., with a Bachelor of Arts in political science.
 She later earned a Master of Public Administration degree from the University of Kansas.
 She moved to Kansas in 1974.